graalvm/graalvm-demos/native-image/hello-world/hello-world-layered/README.md

     * _base-layer.nil_, which is a build-time dependency for the application build.
     * _libjavabaselayer.so_, which is a runtime dependency for the application layer.

-    It will also create the `libjavabaselayer.so` shared library which is a run time dependency for the application layer.

     For more details consult the [Native Image Layers documentation](https://github.com/oracle/graal/blob/master/substratevm/src/com.oracle.svm.core/src/com/oracle/svm/core/imagelayer/NativeImageLayers.md).

 2. Create a native executable from a JAR file using the base layer:
     ```bash
     native-image -H:LayerUse=native-build/libjavabaselayer.nil -cp ./build -H:LinkerRPath="\$ORIGIN/native-build" -jar HelloWorld.jar
     ```
-    The executable called `./HelloWorld` will be created in the working directory.
+    The executable called `HelloWorld` will be created in the working directory.

 3. Execute it:
     ```bash